CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/Blocks/google-workspace/gmail/send-email/send-email-using-gmail-block.md

 Once the account has been set up to work with OAuth, a [GmailOAuthCertificateCredentials][] can be used as the [Credentials][Credentials Property] within the [Gmail Session Details][Gmail Session Details Property].
 The properties in the [GmailOAuthCertificateCredentials][] correspond with the client application data as follows:

-- [CertificatePath][] - The path pointing to the certificate (.p12) file generated when setting up the client application
+- [CertificatePath][] - The path pointing to the certificate (.p12) file generated when setting up the client application; the certificate must be accessible from the server executing the flow
 - [CertificatePassword][] - The password associated with the certificate (.p12)
 - [FromAddress][] - The address of the account used to set up the client application
 - [ClientId][] - The Client ID of the client application